PhilterPaper/Perl-PDF-Builder/README.md

 place yourself!).
 Currently there are no compiles and links (Perl extensions) done during the install process, only copying of .pm Perl module files.

+### External utilities

+t/tiff.t (install testing for TIFF support) makes use of GhostScript and ImageMagick (convert utility).
+You may need to install these in order to get full testing (tests that need them will be skipped if they are not installed).
+Note that it has been reported that some versions of Mac Perl systems have a 'convert' utility that is missing the default Arial font, and thus will fail (see ticket 223).

 ## Manually building

 As is the usual practice with building such a package (from the command line),